 The glass materials selected, the unsupported diameter, and the glass thickness all play a role in determining the pressure capabilities of a sight glass assembly.

 There are two types of sight glasses: a conventional glass disc and a glass disc fused to a metal ring during manufacturing.
 The metal ring squeezes the glass and holds it in radial compression.
 Glass typically fails as a result of being subjected to significant tension.
 With fused sight glass windows, the compressive force of the metal ring exceeds the tensional force (i.e., pressure) and, as a result, the sight glass is extremely resistant to failure.
 Fused sight glass windows offer high-pressure ratings and high safety margins.

 The strongest fused sight glasses are made from duplex stainless steel and borosilicate glass; this combination creates the highest compression.

 The temperature will determine the glass type and more commonly the gasket material.

 Carbon steel and stainless steel are the two most common metals used.
 Stainless steel offers better corrosion resistance and is standard in pharmaceutical applications.

 There are three methods to connection:

 Will the sight glass come into contact with corrosive process media?
 Will it be subject to sanitize in place/clean in place processes?
 Will it be exposed to thermal cycles or extreme heat?
 Your L.J.
-Star expert can guide to the specific glass, gaskets, linings and shields that you will need.
+Star expert can guide you to the specific glass, gaskets, linings, and shields that you will need.

-Now that we have walked through the process and took a deeper look at what needs to be considered in choosing your sight glass, if you still have questions our sales team is happy to assist you so you can begin to see more clearly.
+Now that we have walked through the process and took a deeper look at what needs to be considered in choosing your sight glass if you still have questions our sales team is happy to assist you so you can begin to see more clearly.